GLOBAL MARKETS-Stocks sluggish, dollar near four-month highs as risk appetite wanes | Business

 GLOBAL MARKETS-Stocks sluggish, dollar near four-month highs as risk appetite wanes

-Germany's 10-year government bond yield was down one basis point to 0.37%.
-(Additional reporting by Katanga Johnson in Washington; Editing by Catherine Evans)
+Germany's 10-year government bond yield was down two basis points to 0.376%, its lowest level since mid-February.
+(Additional reporting by Stanley White in Tokyo and Katanga Johnson in Washington; editing by Catherine Evans, Larry King)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)